 Energy Saving Agreement for Premises and Managing Energy Efficiency

-All organizations that have signed the agreement will report their real estates’ energy consumption and saving targets during the agreement period: a saving of 6% by the end of 2016.
-Technopolis joined the agreement at the beginning of 2011 and will publish its real estates’ consumption and saving measures annually.
+All organizations that have signed the agreement will report their real estates’ energy consumption and saving targets during the agreement period: a saving of 7,5% by the end of 2025.
+Technopolis has joined the agreement and will publish its real estates’ consumption and saving measures annually.

 Green Electricity and District Cooling

 Technopolis offers its customers green electricity produced by 100% renewable energy sources on all its Finnish campuses as well as in campus in Vilnius.

 District cooling is used in Finland at the Ruoholahti campus and in Norway at the Oslo campus.
 Technopolis is considering increasing the use of district cooling at its campuses when the possibilities allow it.